Rhett Warrener: Professional

 Warrener led the Sabres' defence with a +18 rating in 1999–2000.
 He again led the defence with a +10 in 2000–01 and set a career high with 19 points.
 The Sabres named him the recipient of their Tim Horton Memorial Award as the team's "unsung hero" Warrener's five goals and 113 penalty minutes in 2001–02 were both career highs.
 He was limited to 50 games in 2002–03 after missing time with a broken foot, concussion, abdominal strain and inner-ear imbalance.

 The Calgary Flames acquired Warrener, along with Steve Reinprecht in exchange for Chris Drury and Steve Bégin on July 3, 2003.
 He appeared in 77 games in 2003–04, scoring three goals and 17 points, and appeared in his 500th NHL game on November 22, 2003, against the Chicago Blackhawks.
-He added an assist in 24 playoff games as the Flames reached the 2004 Stanley Cup Final.
+He added an assist in 24 playoff games as the Flames reached the 2004 Stanley Cup Finals.
 Warrener was considered one of the team's best defenders; head coach Darryl Sutter said he was the Flames' most underrated players and was influential in helping the team reach the playoffs for the first time in eight seasons.
 It was the third time he reached the final in his first season with a team, but he again fell short of winning the championship as the Flames were defeated for the Cup in seven games by the Tampa Bay Lightning.

 After missing the 2004–05 season due to a labour stoppage, Warrener scored 6 points in 61 games in 2005–06 but again missed significant time to injuries.
 Named an alternate captain in 2006–07, he appeared in 62 games, scoring ten points.
 Warrener missed the majority of the 2007–08 season with a variety of injuries, including a broken leg along with ankle and throat injuries.
 Consequently, the Flames placed Warrener on waivers prior to the 2008–09 season, intending to remove him from the team roster.
 Instead, he was placed on injured reserve following shoulder surgery.
 While he hoped to return to the Flames' lineup at some point during the season, but ultimately missed the entire season.
 Realizing his shoulder remained too weak, Warrener announced his retirement following the season but remained with the Flames as a scout.